 Remarks about Directionality.
-After pilot-tests, it was found that a new criterion (directionality) should be included together with the envelopment.
+After the pilot-tests, done previously to engage in the full testing program, it was found that a new criterion (directionality) should be included together with the envelopment.
 In fact, the parameter envelopment was not easy for some listeners to fully comprehend and assess in churches.
-In this type of room the usually very large sound envelopment is not judged in the same way as that of many concert halls.
-Concert halls are usually smaller than churches and are generally considered more pleasant by listeners.
-However, in churches, the envelopment sensation is far above the maximum for music listening.
-Therefore, it was decided to include an easier measure to judge spatial aspects.
+In this type of room the usually very large sound envelopment is not judged similarly to that of many concert halls.
+This is due that the large envelopment sensation in concert halls and in churches have different sensory meanings.
+The one in concert halls is usually smaller than in churches and generally considered pleasant by listeners.
+However, in churches the huge level of envelopment is difficult to assess due to the reverberant conditions.
+Therefore, due to its usually large reverberant conditions, the envelopment sensation is far above the maximum optimum for music listening in many churches.
+Therefore, a need was determined to include an easier measure to judge spatial aspects of the experience that was conceptually similar.
 This was named directionality and it attempts to evaluate not the spatial impression given by the reverberant field but the importance of the direct sound in the sensory experience.
-With this parameters the confusion partially disappeared as shown by some of the correlation analyses2.
+With this parameter the confusion partially disappeared as shown by some of the correlation analyses (Carvalho et al. 1996).

-2.5 Architectural Parameters
+2.5 - Architectural Parameters